uwegeercken/datagenerator2/README.md

 - details for the export to an excel file

 ## Yaml configuration for the definition of fields to generate
 The configuration file contains a list of fields/attributes to generate - see the sample yaml files in this repository under: src/main/resources/config.
-Besides this definition it contains other configurable settings of the datagenerator tool.
+For each field, options and transformations may be defined depending on the type of generator used.

 Sample fields configuration: